ellenc0297/sep10-freedom-project/blog/entry02.md

 #### Communication

 Communication was another important skill I have developed during my time.
 Since I’m working on this project with another person, it’s important to collaborate and talk to one another.
-At first, we were doing our own searches and not sharing what we found.
-But finally we made a collaborative Google Doc where we could compile the links we found interesting as an efficient way to share what we found.
-We plan to check-in with each other at least once a week about the project, probably on Sunday afternoons or another time when I wanted to.
+But, at the same time I had a hard time communicate with my peers because I don't know them at well.
+But after talking about the same topic with me, we even begin to open up more to each other about our struggles and others stuff.
+It was a nice improvement and I was proud of myself with that now!

 [Previous](entry01.md) | [Next](entry03.md)